CHENFENG1020/scaffold_hopping_whales/README.md

 The program will generate results in the output folder. <div>

-If your systems has display, you can also run the script as follow:<div>
+If your systems has display, you can also run the script as follows:<div>
 ``
 python run_with_display.py
 ``